This article aims to explain the details of glaucoma (also known as “ocular hypertension”), an uncommon condition that can affect a cat’s eye or eyes.

 Most cases of glaucoma are secondary in the cat, due to uveitis caused by a systemic illness and so a thorough medical workup is often indicated.
 Examples include blood tests for Feline Leukemia (FeLV) and Feline Immunodeficiency Virus (FIV).

-There are a number of specialised tests that may be carried out by your veterinarian or the veterinary ophthalmologist to assess the possibility of glaucoma.
-These may be done by your local vet, or they may only be done by a specialised ophthalmologist veterinarian.
+There are a number of specialized tests that may be carried out by your veterinarian or the veterinary ophthalmologist to assess the possibility of glaucoma.
+These may be done by your local vet, or they may only be done by a specialized ophthalmologist veterinarian.

 5. Tonometry